MeesterMarcus/AI-img-obj-detector-nodejs/README.md

     ```

   - **Fields:**
-    - `imgUrl`: Can be a remote image URL or a local path to an image.
+    - `imageSource`: Can be a remote image URL or a local path to an image.
 For local paths, use the format specific to your operating system.
       - Example for MacOS/Linux: `/Users/marcuslorenzana/Desktop/pup.jpg`
       - Example for Windows: `C:\\Users\\Mikus\\Desktop\\dog.jpg`
     - `label`: The label or description for the image.